spersico/wsl_quick_shutdown/Readme.md

 ## Description

-Is that Vmmem eating all your RAM?.
+Is that Vmmem process eating all your RAM?.
 Did your WSL2 crashed, and it's not responding, even if you closed all the terminals?.

 This will terminate all your running WSL distributions and the WSL 2 lightweight utility virtual machine.
+With a single click!! (maybe 2).

 You can then open it, and try again. 😄